 If you continue on this route, you will pass by a square known as Plac Teatralny (Theatre Square) 28, and get to the Lubuskie Region Museum 29.
 This museum was built in 1899, but it was originally the residence of one of the local government offices.
 Now it organises exhibitions within a couple of permanent expositions.
 Of particular importance are those about viticulture or about torture connected with past witch trials.
+The museum will also help you find out more about the history of Zielona Góra.

 The BWA Gallery 30 is situated next to the museum.
 It is an ideal option for fans of modern art because they can see here a wide range of works of the latest trends in Polish art.
 Standing at this point of the pedestrian area, if you listen carefully, you should hear the sound of water in a fountain.
 Follow it to find a square called Plac Bohaterów (Hero Square) 31 which was designed in the 19th century.
 On the edge of the square, you will see the Evangelical-Augsburg Church 32.
-Inside the church, built in the years 1909-1911, there
+Inside the church, built in the years 1909-1911, there is a baptismal font from the well-known Vang Church in Karpacz.
 The oak 33 called Dab Lubuszan, which proudly grows in the square, is often the starting point for local cyclists during their trips to the picturesque vicinity of Zielona Góra.